leifmariposa/geany-open-file-plugin/README.md

 you'll need to setup a keybinding for triggering the Open File dialog.
 Go to the preferences, and under the Keybindings tab set the Open File keybinding, e. g. <Primary><Shift>o.

-Open plugin preferences and undet Open File tab add the folders that you want to be able to open files from.
+Open plugin preferences and under Open File tab add the folders that you want to be able to open files from.
 It is also possible to enter a file ending filter, e.g. *.txt.

 ![screenshot](https://github.com/leifmariposa/geany-open-file-plugin/blob/master/screenshots/configure.png?raw=true)